-Home Contact Rooms & Rates Photos Area Calendar Property Food History Reviews Store
+Home Contact Rooms & Rates Photos Area Calendar Property Food History Reviews

 Blueberry Fields Bed and Breakfast is a beautiful inn located on the central coast of Maine in the heart of one of the country's most beautiful areas.
 Just minutes from Camden, Rockland and Augusta, under an hour to Freeport, and 90 minutes from Portland and Bangor.
 The area abounds with quaint towns, skiing, golf, lighthouses and other wonderful treasures.